benno1237/Audio/README.md

 I'm expecting things to be broken, if you are using this at the very least report issues, otherwise if I get people using this without reporting I'll just simply revoke any entries of this.

-Note: The source code shared Red's GNU General Public License v3.0 (https://github.com/Cog-Creators/Red-DiscordBot(https://github.com/Cog-Creators/Red-DiscordBot/blob/V3/develop/LICENSE).
+Note: The source code shared [Red's](https://github.com/Cog-Creators/Red-DiscordBot) [GNU General Public License v3.0](https://github.com/Cog-Creators/Red-DiscordBot/blob/V3/develop/LICENSE).